FindoraNetwork/platform/components/cli2/README.md

 New key pair added for `alice`
 ```

-Note that the first time you run the command line a configuration file
+Note that the first time one runs the command line a configuration file
 is created.
 By default the url of the testnet is provided.

 It is Bob's turn now to get his keys.